For Your Little Friends

 Also ask yourself: what's the point of spending sometimes even several thousand on training a dog if I'm going to get out of it with a choke?

-Why don't we answer questions about recommending a kennel for a particular dog breed?
+Why don't we answer questions about recommending breeding a particular breed?

 If we check ourselves and can wholeheartedly recommend a particular kennel or breeder, information about it will certainly appear on our website.